Edoardo Iannoni

-Edoardo Iannoni (born 11 April 2001) is an Italian professional footballer who plays as a midfielder for club Sassuolo.
+Edoardo Iannoni (born 11 April 2001) is a professional footballer who plays as a midfielder for club Sassuolo.

-Club career
+Career

-Iannoni started his career on Serie D club Trastevere.
+Iannoni was born in Rome and grew up in the nearby Silvestri, Monteverde.
+He started his career on Serie D club Trastevere.
 On 20 June 2020, he signed with Serie B club Salernitana.
 The midfielder made his Serie B debut on 17 January 2021 against Empoli, as a late substitute.

-On 29 January 2021, he was loaned to Juve Stabia.

-For the next season, on 20 July 2021 he joined Ancona-Matelica on loan.
-On 30 October he scored a goal against Viterbese.

-On 8 July 2022, Iannoni moved on a new loan to Perugia.
+On 29 January 2021, Iannoni moved to Juve Stabia.
+On 20 July, he joined Ancona-Matelica on loan.
+On 30 October, Iannoni scored a goal against Viterbese.
+On 8 July 2022, he moved on another loan, this time to Perugia.
 On 12 June 2024, Perugia exercised their option to make the transfer permanent.

-On 23 August 2024, Iannoni joined Sassuolo in Serie B.
+On 23 August 2024, Iannoni joined Sassuolo in Serie B. As the club was promoted to Serie A for the following season, he made his league debut in a 3–2 loss against Cremonese on 29 August 2025, replacing Nemanja Matić at the 82th minute.
+The following month, on 28 September, Iannoni scored his first goal for Sassuolo in a victory against Udinese.